 - For 119 asteroids, we derived the convex shape models and rotational states from their combined disk-integrated dense and sparse photometric data.
 This effort was achieved with the help of ~100 individual observers who were willing to share their lightcurves.
-The typical uncertainty of the sidereal rotational period is ~10-5 h and of the pole direction 10-20°.
+The typical uncertainty of the sidereal rotational period is $\sim 10^{-5}$ h and of the pole direction 10-20°.
 All new models are now included in the DAMIT database. - We also derived 20 asteroid models based purely on sparse-in-time photometry from the Catalina Sky Survey Observatory.
 The reliability of these models is supported by the fact that for eight of them, we obtained similar rotational period values that were previously reported in the literature and derived from an independent data set (dense photometry).
 We do not have any previous information about the rotational periods for the 12 other asteroids.
-Due to relatively larger uncertainties of the CSS sparse data, the typical uncertainty of the sidereal rotational period is ~10-4-10-5 h and of the pole direction 20-40°. - By combining observations of stellar occultations by asteroids with derived convex shape models, we determined equivalent diameters for the asteroids (345) Tercidina, (404) Arcinoe, and (578) Happelia to 96±10 km, 101±5 km, and 70±5 km, respectively. - We updated a simple dynamical model for the spin evolution of asteroids and compared the synthetic pole latitude distributions to the debiased observed latitude distributions of 307 asteroids.
+Due to relatively larger uncertainties of the CSS sparse data, the typical uncertainty of the sidereal rotational period is $\sim 10^{-4} - 10^{-5}$ h and of the pole direction 20-40°. - By combining observations of stellar occultations by asteroids with derived convex shape models, we determined equivalent diameters for the asteroids (345) Tercidina, (404) Arcinoe, and (578) Happelia to 96 ± 10 km, 101 ± 5 km, and 70 ± 5 km, respectively. - We updated a simple dynamical model for the spin evolution of asteroids and compared the synthetic pole latitude distributions to the debiased observed latitude distributions of 307 asteroids.
 By using several values of the scaling parameter c{YORP} defined by Eq.
 (3) (from 0.01 to 0.8), we constrained its value to $c{\text{YORP}} \in [0.05, 0.6]$.
 We interpreted the low value of c{YORP} as a result of the surface roughness.

 Acknowledgements.
-The work of JH has been supported by grant GA UK 134710 of the Grant agency of the Charles University and by the project SVV 265301 of the Charles University in Prague.
-The work of J.H. and J.Ď. has been supported by grants GACR 209/10/0537 and P209/12/0229 of the Czech Science Foundation, the work of J.D. and M.B. by the Research Program MSM0021620860 of the Czech Ministry of Education, and the work of MB also by the grant GACR 13-01308S of the Grant Agency of the Czech Republic.
+The work of JH has been supported by grant GAUK 134710 of the Grant agency of the Charles University and by the project SVV 265301 of the Charles University in Prague.
+The work of J.H. and J.D. has been supported by grants GACR 209/10/0537 and P209/12/0229 of the Czech Science Foundation, the work of J.D. and M.B. by the Research Program MSM0021620860 of the Czech Ministry of Education, and the work of MB also by the grant GACR 13-01308S of the Grant Agency of the Czech Republic.
 The work of TSR was carried out through the Gaia Research for European Astronomy Training (GREAT-ITN) network.
-He has received funding from the European Union Seventh Framework Program (PP7/2007-2013) under grant agreement no. 264895.
+He has received funding from the European Union Seventh Framework Program (FP7/2007-2013) under grant agreement no. 264895.
 This work is partially based on observations made at the South African Astronomical Observatory (SAAO).
-It was based on observations made with the Nordic Optical Telescope, operated on the island of La Palma jointly by Denmark, Finland, Iceland, Norway, and Sweden, in the Spanish Observatory 0.6 m telescope, a facility operated by the Observatore Midi-Pyrénées and Association T60, an amateur association.
+It was based on observations made with the Nordic Optical Telescope, operated on the island of La Palma jointly by Denmark, Finland, Iceland, Norway, and Sweden, in the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofisica de Canarias.
+This work is partially based on observations carried out with the Pic du Midi Observatory 0.6 m telescope, a facility operated by the Observatoire Midi-Pyrénées and Association T60, an amateur association.
 The calculations were performed on the computational cluster Tiger at the Astronomical Institute of Charles University in Prague (http://sirrah.troja.mff.cuni.cz/tiger).